Best Time to Visit to See Whale Sharks in the Maldives

 - Do not use underwater scooters.

-- Although scuba diving skills are not required in the whale shark tours, basic swimming skills are necessary.
+- Although scuba diving skills are not required for whale shark tours, basic swimming skills are necessary.
 Avid divers are sure to have an advantage over non-experienced divers.

 - Do not swim right in front of the whale sharks or obstruct their path.